Vertically Align Text in Google Docs

 1. Click on the text box to select it.

-2. Click on the “Align” icon in the top menu.
+2. Click on the “Align” icon in the top menu of the drawing window.

 3. Choose the vertical alignment option (top, middle, or bottom).